ashcroft79/Strategy/PRODUCT_DEFINITION.md

 - ✅ Personal development included
 - ✅ Achievable with reasonable effort
 - ❌ Avoid: Generic objectives (copy-paste across team)

+### The Red Thread
+All tiers connect through strategic alignment - each item should trace back to vision and forward to execution.

 ---